truenas/documentation/content/SCALE/SCALECLIReference/System/_index.md

 ### State Command

 The `state` command returns the current system state as either booting, ready, or shutting down.
-Use to determine the system state if uncertain of the system state.
+Use to determine the system state if uncertain of the current state.
 This command is similar to the <code>[ready](#ready-command)</code> command that indicates if the system completed the boot process and is ready.

 {{< expand "Determining System State" "v" >}}
 The `state` command does not require an option or argument.
-Enter the command, then press<kbd>Enter</kbd>.
+Enter the command, then press <kbd>Enter</kbd>.
 The command returns the current state as **BOOTING** when the sytem is booting, **READY** when the system is either not booting or shutting down, or **SHUTTING_DOWN** if the system is shutting down.

 From the CLI prompt, enter: